-Before you start shopping, get organized by making a list (and checking it twice) with the names of all the kids in your life for whom you plan to buy gifts.
-This will help you to allocate a budget per person so that you can stay within your overall spend.
-Then, consider their likes and dislikes and get to shopping (and wrapping, and unwrapping).
+Before you start shopping, organize by making a list (and checking it twice) with the names of all the kids in your life for whom you plan to buy gifts.
+This will help you to allocate a budget per person so that you can stay within your overall spending.
+Then, consider their likes and dislikes and go shopping (and wrapping and unwrapping).

 Let’s get to it!

-- NFL Team Football: Throw around some fun with this awesome gift that’s $15 (or under, if you buy it while it’s on a deal).
+- NFL Team Football: Throw around some fun with this awesome gift that’s $15 (or under if you buy it while it’s on a deal).
 Yeah, you read that right.
-Plus, you get to choose from the range of NFL teams to give your favorite sports fan their next favorite gift.
+Plus, you can choose from the range of NFL teams to give your favorite sports fan their next favorite gift.

 - Charm Bracelet Maker: Keep the creative child busy by gifting this box set with everything they need to make a charm bracelet.
 There’s string, charms, beads, and a molding tool so they can become their own jewelry designer.

-- The Big, Fun, Kids Cookbook: For the one who has the desire for culinary creations Food Network Magazine’s™ The Big, Fun, Kids Cookbook is sure to be a hit.
+- The Big, Fun, Kids Cookbook: For the one who has the desire for culinary creations, Food Network Magazine’s™ The Big, Fun, Kids Cookbook is sure to be a hit.
 Under $15 and packed with over 150 recipes, this present will keep them coming back (to the kitchen) for more.
-Plus, it’s a win-win because if you have a good cook in the kitchen, everyone gets to eat better.
+Plus, it’s a win-win because everyone gets to eat better if you have a good cook in the kitchen.

 - Teepee Tent: Let’s face it, kids love to sleep and play in small spaces.
-But, outdoor treehouses aren’t always a possibility.
+But outdoor treehouses aren’t always a possibility.
 Give the gift of imagination and adventure with this outdoor teepee (that can also be set up indoors).
-So far, it’s the most expensive item on this list costing about $38, but it can provide for a lot of fun.
+So far, it’s the most expensive item on this list, costing about $38, but it can provide a lot of fun.

-- 3D Model Airplane: Know a kid who can’t get enough of airplanes or building?
+- 3D Model Airplane: Know a kid who can’t get enough of airplanes or buildings?
 The 3D laser cut model of a P-51 Mustang will have them landing on Cloud 9 when they unwrap it.
-Plus, there’s a whole set of different options to choose from so they can collect them all (over time, of course).
+Plus, there’s a whole set of different options to choose from, so they can collect them all (over time, of course).